 Businesses have long known that when it comes to the success of a website, the popular line from the film Field of Dreams—“If you build it, they will come”—doesn’t actually work.
 To achieve sustained domestic success, sites must be supported by cross-channel marketing, public relations, promotions and more.

-Let’s explore some smart ways your organization can support its global websites, and accelerate growth in new markets.
+Let's explore some smart ways your organisation can support its global websites, and accelerate growth in new markets.

 Powerful Tactics for Global Customers

 While trying to uncover the best strategies to support your company's global websites, we recommend taking stock in practices where your marketing teams already excel.
 For instance: since your internal marketing team is likely already running digital advertisements, sending emails and newsletters, and supporting customers in other ways in your primary market, a treasure trove of promotional content already exists to repurpose for global markets.

 This content should be translated, and localised-using regionally- or culturally-relevant verbiage and imagery if appropriate-to resonate within these markets.
 Engage the assistance of global marketing specialists or consultants as needed.

 Email Resonates In Global Markets, Too: For instance, one of MotionPoint’s fashion e-retailers sends out translated emails twice monthly.
 This content promotes popular and relevant products in the global markets they serve.
 This tactic works; website traffic increases by up to 10% on days when these emails are distributed.

 Location, Location, Location: But companies can smartly engage global customers in other, less obvious, ways.
 We’ve used technologies to determine the global location of a website visitor in an effort to offer them the most relevant offers or products for our clients.
 We operate a Spanish-language website for one of our telecom customers.
 When Latin American residents visit this site, it prominently displays a relevant “International Calling Plan” promotion.
 This promo doesn’t display for domestic visitors.